WAMRI-AI/salk-2020/docs/methods.md

 # References
 [1] Wang, Z., Bovik, A.C., Sheikh, H.R. and Simoncelli, E.P., 2004.
 Image quality assessment: from error visibility to structural similarity.
 IEEE transactions on image processing, 13(4), pp.600-612.

+[2] Johnson, J., Alahi, A. and Fei-Fei, L., 2016, October.
+Perceptual losses for real-time style transfer and super-resolution.
+In European conference on computer vision (pp. 694-711).
+Springer, Cham.